ropensci/spatsoc/cran-comments.md

 See NEWS.md for all updates.

+Fixes links, title case in DESCRIPTION, reduced example runtimes.
+Note "intragroup" is not a typo.

 Adds suite of functions for measuring intragroup social dynamics including metrics for identifying leaders, measuring centroids, and directions and distances to centroids, leaders, neighbours.